ryanestes/jekyll-theme-basically-basic/_posts/2020-08-30-smishing-campaign-leverages-usps-and-parcel-service-distrust.markdown

 <!--more-->
 ## Preliminary Information

+### Definitions

+Here a few definitions for need-to-know terms for this post.

+**Phishing**: An attempt to steal sensitive information or perform malicious actions by masquerading as a trustworthy entity

+**SMiShing**: SMS + Phishing.
+An Attempt to perform a phish via SMS.

+**Social Engineering**: Manipulating individuals from divulging sensitive information used for malicious purposes.
+Commonly known as "hacking people".

+### What is SMiShing

 SMiShing campaigns, and other similar [social engineering](#socialengineering) attacks, often utilize current events and other psychological tricks to further coerce victims into divulging sensitive information.
 For example, I bet you have received an email, text, or instant message that claims you can lose 50 pounds fast and all you have to do to get a limited supply of their supplement is to click a link.
 Well, there are several psychological factors at play here, but there are two that stick out immediately:

 1. The attacker assumes that the victim wants to lose weight or has body image issues.
 Considering about [half of Americans say that they're trying to lose weight](https://time.com/5334532/weight-loss-americans/), this is an effective approach